 Where do I get Fox Point Oysters?

-You can pick up fresh, Fox point Oysters from the 'off the farm' sales Thursdays 3-6 and Saturdays 10-1 at the Scammell Bridge parking lot in Durham/Dover starting May 8, 2021.
-Please visit the Events Page and click on the sale day for details or go to Shop to re-order online and choose 'pay now' or 'pay a pick up'.
+You can pick up fresh, Fox point Oysters directly from FPO's 'off the farm' sales Saturdays 10-1 at the Scammell Bridge parking lot in Durham starting May 7, 2022 for a special Mother's Day sale.
+Then on Saturdays in July through September or while supplies last.
+Please visit the Shop to see pick up dates that are updated throughout the season, and to order online.
+You can choose 'pay now' or 'pay a pick up'.

 I also sell to some great restaurant, wholesale and retail locations.
 Visit the Find Oysters page to learn more.